Search for a rare disease

-Intermediate maple syrup urine disease (MSUD; see this term) is a milder form of MSUD characterized by persistently raised branched-chain amino and keto-acids, but fewer or no acute episodes of decompensation.
+Intermediate maple syrup urine disease (intermediate MSUD) is a milder form of MSUD (see this term) characterized by persistently raised branched-chain amino acids (BCAAs) and ketoacids, but fewer or no acute episodes of decompensation.

 The estimated birth prevalence of MSUD is 1/ 150,000.
-Perhaps 30% of cases are the intermediate type.
+Around 30% of cases are believed to be of the intermediate type.

-MSUD is due to mutations in genes encoding the first 3 subunits of branched chain 2-ketoacid dehydrogenase (BCKAD).
+MSUD is due to mutations in genes encoding 3 of the 4 subunits of the branched chain 2-ketoacid dehydrogenase (BCKAD) complex.
 The genes are BCKDHA (19q13.1-q13.2), encoding E1a, BCKDHB (6q14.1), encoding E1b, and DBT (1p31), encoding E2 respectively.
-Mutations lead to accumulation of branched-chain amino acids (especially leucine) and branched-chain alpha-ketoacids.
+Mutations lead to accumulation of BCAAs (especially leucine) and branched-chain alpha-ketoacids.
 In intermediate MSUD mutations in BCKDHB and DBT predominate.
 A mutation in the PPM1K gene (4q22.1) was found in one case.

 Intermediate MSUD can be diagnosed by tandem mass spectrometry newborn screening.
 Otherwise, plasma amino acid analysis is diagnostic.
 Plasma leucine levels are increased while isoleucine and valine levels may be normal or increased.
-Patients have 3-30% BCKAD activity so their plasma BCAA levels are not as high as those seen in classic MSUD (see this term).
+Patients have 3-30% BCKAD activity so their levels of plasma BCAAs are not as high as those seen in classic MSUD (see this term).
 Molecular genetic testing can identify a disease causing mutation, equally confirming diagnosis.

-Differential diagnoses of the presenting symptoms include other inborn errors of intermediary metabolism such as NAGS deficiency, ornithine transcarbamylase deficiency, argininosuccinic aciduria (and other urea cycle defects), neonatal glycine encephalopathy, propionic methylmalonic academia, and ketoacidosis due to beta-ketothiolase deficiency (see these terms).
+Differential diagnoses of the presenting symptoms include other inborn errors of intermediary metabolism such as NAGS deficiency, ornithine transcarbamylase deficiency, argininosuccinic aciduria (and other urea cycle defects), neonatal glycine encephalopathy, propionic acidemia, methylmalonic acidemia, and beta-ketothiolase deficiency (see these terms).

 Prenatal diagnosis is possible in families with a known disease-causing mutation.